s-martin/galib/README.md

 ## COMPILATION ##

 CMake is used for compilation.
-There are three things to build: the library, the examples and the uni tests.
+There are three things to build: the library, the examples and the unit tests.
 Here is the short version of how to build and test everything:

 ### Windows ###